 Totts have a long, proud & enjoyable history of touring.
 In the early years this was confined to England & Wales however, with the advent of cheap air travel, a peruse of the map below will show that since 2003 we've been visiting some of the lesser known, but fantastically enthusiastic, rugby outposts of Europe.
 Without doubt, Tour is most certainly an experience like no other and one not to be missed.

-Continuing the Balearic theme of last year we make a welcome return to Majorca where we'll lock horns with El Toro once again
+Continuing the Balearic theme of the previous year we made a welcome return to Majorca where we locked horns with El Toro once again

 After a first home tour in many years in 2019, it was time to head back in search of some sun & sand in May 2020.
 Unfortunately CoVid19 put paid to that so we postponed it for a year, sadly that to fell victim to the continuing global crisis.

 The Ibiza Beach Rugby Tournament therefore finally hosted our 60 eager tourists in May 2022 for what was most certainly be a very wild weekend

 After a sabbatical in 2017, an emptiness was widely felt amongst the players which could only be filled with experiencing Tour once more, therefore a return to Malta was required.

 A hardy group of 43 signed up with the main party of 35 flying from Bournemouth early on the morning of Thursday 17th May, returning on the Sunday afternoon, with a further 8 going from Gatwick.

 We stayed at the Hotel Santa Maria in St Paul's and played in the Malta International Senior Tournament